-LEARN with the Alliance and IRF Geneva
+LEARN with the Alliance and IRF (Geneva)

 Road safety data is a hot topic in Africa.
 The Africa Road Safety Observatory, launched last year, highlighted the need and the intention for a coordinated approach to data that will involve all road safety stakeholders.
-The LEARN initiative works toward this and will also complement the work of the Alliance’s Africa Chapter, that aims to unify and mobilize NGOs across Africa to be a powerful voice for change.
+The LEARN initiative works toward this and will also complement the work of the Alliance’s Africa Chapter, which aims to unify and mobilize NGOs across Africa to be a powerful voice for change.
 Read more and get involved with the Africa Chapter HERE.

 Kenya and Senegal were deliberately chosen as they are representative of two different cultural and linguistic regions.
 As training resources in French are currently limited, this project will further enable scaling up road safety activities and reach.
 The pilot project will be evaluated and it is hoped that the projects in Kenya and Senegal will lead to replication across other countries in Africa and beyond.